57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-Here, staking uses a Cross-Program Invocation ( CPI ) to call the official `Token Program`’s `transfer` instruction to move funds between the user’s token account and the program’s vault token account—clearly illustrating the separation between data ( token accounts ) and logic ( Token Program ).
+Here, `Staking` uses a Cross-Program Invocation (CPI) to call the official Token Program's `transfer` instruction to move funds between the user's token account and the program's vault token account—clearly illustrating the separation between data (token accounts) and logic (Token Program).

-This fundamental difference also explains a common confusion for new Solana users: why does the wallet prompt me to create an account before receiving a new token?
-The reason is that, on Solana, before receiving USDC, your wallet must first create a token account to hold USDC—like setting up a dedicated mini-vault for that token.
-On Ethereum, your wallet address can “receive” any ERC20 token because “receiving” simply means another entry is recorded inside the token contract’s internal ledger; no preparation is needed on your end.
+This fundamental difference also explains the common confusion new Solana users often see: the wallet prompting a user or programmer to create an account before receiving a new token.
+Before receiving USDC, your Solana wallet must first create a token account to hold USDC, almost like setting up a dedicated mini-vault.
+Whereas on Ethereum, your wallet address can "receive" any ERC20 token because "receiving" simply means another entry is recorded inside the token contract's internal ledger; no preparation is needed on your end.

 ### Contract Calls

-Differences in account models directly lead to huge differences in how you interact with contracts ( programs ).
+Differences in account models directly lead to huge differences in how you interact with contracts (programs).
 In Solidity, when calling a function, the EVM prepares contextual information behind the scenes—most notably `msg.sender`.
-Developers don’t need to specify the caller in parameters; the EVM handles it implicitly, making function calls look clean.
+Developers don't need to specify the caller in parameters; the EVM handles it implicitly, making function calls look clean.

-**Ethereum Call Example ( Foundry Test )**
+Here is an Ethereum Call Example (Foundry Test) that illustrates how this works.

 ```solidity
 // evm-staking/test/Staking.t.sol